jjoswig/docker-raspberrypi-timemachine/README.md

 docker image to run a TimeMachine compatible container on basis of Samba to provide a TimeMachine drive for MacOS

+## Prerequisites

+To run this docker image you will need the following:
+# A Raspberry PI - I propose to use at least a Raspberry PI 4, because it has enough resources and interfaces (USB 3.0, GBIT ethernet) that will provide an appropriate backup speed
+# Raspbian Buster - You should ideally use Raspbian as operating system on the Raspberry PI (https://www.raspbian.org/)
+# Docker - Please install docker using: sudo apt update && sudo apt install docker.io

 ## Tags

 * `latest` SMB image based off of alpine:latest